mdawso/gba/README.md

 ## About
 This is a GBA emulator I am working on.
 The architecture is based on that of my previous NES emulator, a central memory bus that owns the components, with a CPU acting as an interpreter, stepping through memory, decoding and executing instructions.
 It has been developed primarily on Linux.

+### This is WIP.
+The CPU is mostly complete and can run ARM + ARMv4T machine code but there are no graphics, sound or controls.